0xBruno/WSUSploit.NET/README.md

 C# PoC for CVE-2025-59287

 Basically a port of the initial public PoC.
+Warning, will mess up WSUS.

 ## Disclaimer: